Ten Rules for Starting Corporate Blogging Off Right

 But comments are indeed a double-edged sword: Because they are widely read and often-cited areas of discussion that facilitate the passionate exchange of ideas, they are prone to get ugly.

-let you decide which posts you wish to allow comments on and which you don’t.
+If you choose to have comments on your blog, most blogging tools will let you decide which posts you wish to allow comments on and which you don’t.
 Be cautious about turning off comments on some and not on others, though.
 The best strategy is either to decide to have them, or decide not to.
 Waffling is not well tolerated by the cynical, engaged audience you’ll find online.
 And once you make a controversial or cutting comment, you either have to stick by it or decide to admit your error.

 Trying to erase history by editing your comments (and especially the comments of others) is wishful thinking and never works.